 The focus of recreational lacrosse, at all age levels, is to help new players learn the game and begin to develop basic skills as well as to help experienced players continue to develop their skills in preparation of moving to the next level.
 There is a strong emphasis at all levels on skill development, sportsmanship and having fun.
 Most importantly it means that all players play.

 Where and when do we practice?

 Practices will be held at the MOT Football complex.
-The first practice will be the first Sunday in March from 1-3.
-When DST begin we will have practice on Sun and then begin our regular practice schedule Mon/Wed 6-7:30 for the remainder of the season.
+The first practice will be the first Saturday in March from 1-3.
+When Daylight Savings Time begins we will have practice on Saturday and then begin our regular practice schedule Mon/Wed 6-8 pm (younger ages usually finish earlier) for the remainder of the season.

 What equipment does my player need to play?

 All boys players are required to have the following equipment for all age groups: stick, lacrosse helmet with NOCSAE approval seal or statement, mouthpiece, shoulder pads, arm pads, gloves, protective cup and cleats (molded rubber).
 The club will provide equipment for goalies to use during the season.

 Follow this link to the US Lacrosse Equipment Fitting Guide: https://www.uslacrosse.org/sites/default/files/public/documents/safety/us-lacrosse-equipment-fit-guide.pdf.
 This is useful for new first time players and parents with suggestions for purchasing equipment.